anr-multitrans/Virtualization-Framework/readme.md

-# Installation Guide for CARLA Simulation Platform
+# Installation Guide for CARLA Simulation Platform and the Virtualization Framework Editor

 ## Before you begin